A Kinetic Theory Approach to Ordered Fluids: Order parameter and Lagrangian formulation

-\end{definition} \begin{remark} The order parameter manifold introduced in Definition \ref{def:orderParameterManifold} is equivalent to a G-space \cite[Chapter 7, p.146]{lee}, which is a widely used concept in the context of Lie groups and Lie algebra actions on manifolds. \end{remark} \begin{exA}[Nondiffusing gas bubbles: Order parameter manifold] We think of the order parameter as a scalar field $\nu$ that describes the volume fraction of gas in the liquid.
+\end{definition} Perhaps a more appropriate name for the concept introduced in the previous definition would be the one of ``microstructure manifold'', since it describes the nature of the microstructure of the fluid, yet following Capriz's choice of naming $\nu$ as order parameters we decided to opt for the name of order parameter manifold \cite{carpiz}. \begin{remark} The order parameter manifold introduced in Definition \ref{def:orderParameterManifold} is equivalent to a G-space \cite[Chapter 7, p.146]{lee}, which is a widely used concept in the context of Lie groups and Lie algebra actions on manifolds. \end{remark} \begin{exA}[Nondiffusing gas bubbles: Order parameter manifold] We think of the order parameter as a scalar field $\nu$ that describes the volume fraction of gas in the liquid.
 The order parameter manifold is the interval $[0,1]$ together with the trivial group action of $\text{SO}(d)$, which leaves the order parameter unchanged.
 Notice that this parametrization excludes the possibility that a bubble might carry rotational energy. \end{exA} \begin{exB}[Calamitic molecules in two dimensions: Order parameter manifold] We consider a calamitic liquid crystal occupying a two-dimensional domain.
 The liquid crystal is a fluid whose microscopic constituents are calamitic molecules of vanishing girth.
 We model such molecules as segments of uniform length in $\mathbb{R}^2$.
 Thus, we can imagine the state of a stationary molecule by the position of its center of mass $\pt{x}$ and a vector $\vec{\nu}$ pointing in the direction of the molecule.
 Since no additional information about the state of the molecule is provided by norm of $\vec{\nu}$, we normalize $\vec{\nu}$ and consider the unit circle $\mathcal{M} = \mathbb{S}^1$ as order parameter manifold together with the action of $\text{SO}(2)$, $\mathcal{A}(\mat{Q}, \vec{\nu}) = \mat{Q}\vec{\nu}$. \end{exB} \begin{exC}[Head-tail symmetric molecules in two dimensions: Order parameter manifold] The previous example neglects a key feature of many rodlike molecules: their head-tail symmetry.
 Incorporating the fact that $\vec{\nu}$ and $-\vec{\nu}$ represent the same state leads us to consider the real projective space $\mathbb{RP}^1$ as order parameter manifold.
 Using angles $\theta$ to parametrize $\mathbb{S}^1$ induces a parametrization of the real projective space $\mathbb{RP}^1$ as

 which is invariant under the map $\theta \mapsto \theta + \pi$.
 To characterize the order parameter manifold associated with head-tail symmetric rodlike molecules it remains to specify the action of $\text{SO}(2)$ on $\mathbb{RP}^1$, which we choose as